– General Introduction –

 Leonard became a Team partypoker pro in April 2016.
 He’s been one of the most prominent ambassadors of the site ever since.

 In the same year, he co-founded the staking group bitB Staking.
 A staking group looks for profitable poker players to back, pays for their buy-ins in exchange for a share (usually half) of their profits, and also provides poker strategy coaching to them.

 His angle shooting incident at the PSC Barcelona Main Event

-In 2017, in the €5,300 Main Event at the PokerStars Championship Barcelona, Leonard got into a hand that piqued the interest of many in the online poker community – and not for the right reason.
+In 2017, in the €5,300 Main Event at the PokerStars Championship Barcelona, Leonard got into a hand that piqued the interest of many in the online poker community – and not for the right reasons.

 Luigi Andrea Shehadeh bet big on the river against Leonard.
 “Pads”, after a bit of talking and tanking, said “you’ve got it, nice hand”, clearly indicating that he had decided to fold.
 However, he did not fold – none of these phrases are binding at a poker table, unlike saying “I fold” or “fold”.